MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-III-International-Fishing-Related-Activities/part-300-International-Fisheries-Regulations/subpart-G-Antarctic-Marine-Living-Resources/section-300.113.md

 (c) *Prohibitions regarding the Antarctic Treaty System and other applicable treaties and statutes.* Holders of permits to enter CEMP Protected Sites are not authorized to undertake any activities within a CEMP Protected Site that are not in compliance with the conditions of the CEMP permit and the provisions of:

-(1) The Antarctic Treaty, including the Agreed Measures for the Conservation of Antarctic Fauna and Flora (including the Protocol on the Environmental Protection to the Antarctic Treaty and its Annexes), as implemented by the ACA and any superseding legislation.
-(Persons interested in conducting activities subject to the Antarctic Treaty or the Protocol should contact the Office of Polar Programs, NSF).
+(1) The Antarctic Treaty as implemented by the ACA and any superseding legislation.
+(Persons interested in conducting activities subject to the Antarctic Treaty should contact the Office of Polar Programs, NSF).

 (2) The Convention for the Conservation of Antarctic Seals.